 or grape-, he would sometimes pay for them with a drawing,

 or sell a sketch of an animal or bird to a more affluent or

 less sober patron of the bar.
 These were his first commissions,

-ranging from 100 to 500, and the money would buy not only
+ranging from 10 cents to 50 cents, and the money would buy not only

 soda pop, but art supplies as well.

 there were three teachers in particular who recognized Walter

 Weber's talent and encouraged him to study art - he still

 remembers them with gratitude.
 One was Miss Miller, who taught

 him in the fifth grade- another was Mrs. Jesse Thompson, his